Skip to Main Content Header and Footer Templates

 Given the interdisciplinary nature of this course, the research materials you might need for this course could be on any number of floors in Olin Library.
 Native American history will principally be in the Es, which covers the History of the Americas, on the 3rd floor.
 More specifically, E75-99 deals with Indians of North America, and E focuses on tribes and cultures (a summary of the regions, time periods, and subheadings covered within the Es is available on first four pages of this document).
 Keep in mind, however, that the LCCN Classes E & F cover U.S. history, but you might find relevant material categorized under political science (J), social science (H), law (K), or religion (B).
 Further, books on these subject areas might not only be in Olin Library, but in the Social Work, Business, or Law School libraries as well.
 So, browsing the stacks is a resource-gathering strategy, but it is unlikely to be the most efficient one.

-A keyword search ("Word(s)") in the Washington University Libraries' catalog is similar to a Google search in that the words you enter could be anywhere in the item record.
+A keyword search ("Word(s)") in the WashU Libraries' catalog is similar to a Google search in that the words you enter could be anywhere in the item record.
 If you do not know the Library of Congress Subject Heading (LCSH) for the topic you are researching, then a keyword search is a good way to start.
 However, if you want to find EVERYTHING the library owns on a subject, you will want to discover the proper subject headings and peruse the available titles therein.
 When you see a title and say to yourself: "Hey, that sounds exactly like what I'm looking for!," click on that item record, then click on it's LCSH for all titles in the library under that subject heading.

 The following is a partial list of relevant subject headings [this list will be expanded upon as the semester progresses]: